 4. Ask when the dental team went through Occupational Safety and Health Administration (OSHA) compliance training.
 OSHA has very clear guidelines for dental offices to follow in order to maintain the highest standard of sterilization and infection control.

-Other things Dr. Goodman recommends making a mental note of:
+Other things Dr. Baugh recommends making a mental note of:

 1. Is the reception area tidy, organized, neat, and clean?

 2. Are you seen on time?
 It may not be realistic to expect the dental practice to be right on schedule all the time, but it is realistic to expect to be told within 10 minutes of your arrival if there will be a time delay.